TeamSokka/project-catwalk/README.md

 ![Product Name Screen Shot][product-screenshot3]
 ![Product Name Screen Shot][product-screenshot4] -->

-The objective Front End Capstone was to deliver a fully functional e-commerce web application that meets the specifications and requirements outlined by project stakeholders.
+The objective of Front End Capstone was to deliver a fully functional e-commerce web application that meets the specifications and requirements outlined by project stakeholders.

 Our team of four worked together on a single code base by dividing up the work among team members but working collaboratively to produce a single front end application.
 We integrated our front end with the existing API for the product, and demonstrate our working application at the end of the project timeline.